cloudmesh/classes/docs/source/faq.rst

 useful for you.
-Our goal within this class is for the first time to gather a significant portion of the technologies that you hear about in class and that you get exposed to as part of the technology list into a "proceedings" organized by all students in class.
+Our goal within this class is for the first time to gather a significant portion of the technologies that you hear about in class and that you get exposed to as part of the technology list into a "proceedings" developed by all students in class.
 The papers serve also the dual purpose of you learning how to write a paper and use bibliographies.